The best flat pedals for cycling in 2023: great for gravel and urban use

 The best flat pedals with pins give a number of performance enhancements over models that have a crenulated or notched cage.

-Keep in mind that the pins on platform mountain bike pedals are designed to interface with the tread on mountain bike shoes designed for flat pedals — usually with a waffled pattern.
+Keep in mind that the pins on platform mountain bike pedals are designed to interface with the tread on mountain bike shoes designed for flat pedals — usually with a rubber, waffled pattern.
 If you're planning on riding in shoes that have a totally flat bottom, like the dress shoes you may wear to work, aggressive pins may damage the soles and not add all that much grip.
 Many models are offered with adjustable pin height, giving you the flexibility to choose the balance that best suits you.

 Another benefit is that it is a lot cheaper to replace pins when they become worn down than having to buy a whole new flat or platform pedal.
-It can be worth going for a model where the pins see the Allen head on the back because these will be easier to extract when worn.
+It can be worth going for a model where the pins have the Allen head on the back because these will be easier to extract when worn.

 What bearings are best for flat pedals?